therealprocyon/python-port-tool/README.md

-# python-tool
+# python Port Tool

 This is a quick and dirty project to check network ports for data that is sent through them.
 It also asks if SSL/TLS is used for that port and asks for a request.
-Plain text connections work fine, but the TLS 1.3 part of the client isn't working yet.
+Plain text connections work fine, as does TLS. it probably doesn't do what you expect,but that's a feature not a bug.

 ### How to use